-On July 2nd, 2016, Supreme Court of India finally sanctioned and passed 3% quota job reservation for disabled persons in all the posts under the Government of India wherein they can readily apply and get promoted to Group A and Group B posts except Group C and D posts.
-Earlier, Section 33 of the Person with Disabilities Act, 1995 also mentioned 3% reservation of job rights for differently-able people but didn’t implement it for promotions.
+On July 2nd, 2016, Supreme Court of India finally sanctioned and passed the 3% quota job reservation for disabled persons in all the posts under the Government of India wherein they can readily apply and get promoted to Group A and Group B posts.
+Earlier, Section 33 of the Person with Disabilities Act, 1995 also mentioned the 3% reservation of job rights for differently-abled people but did not implement it for promotions.
 On 30th June 2016, the bench mentioned that if a job position is considered to be suitable for Person with Disabilities in the form of capabilities and undertaking responsibilities, then the post will be mandatorily considered under 3% quota (for both direct and promotion rights of person with disabilities).

 Earlier, the court’s verdict was argued by the government stating that there cannot be reservation in promotions referring to the Sawhey case in the year 1992.
 However, Supreme Court stated that people with disabilities cannot be mixed with people from backward classes.
 Hence, in reference to Article 16 (1) of Constitution of India, it is compulsory to practice equality in government job opportunities.
 Witnessing a decreasing participation of Person with disabilities, the Supreme Court sanctioned the reservation quota with an objective to integrate and motivate Person with disabilities for economic progress.
 Moreover, it will add to the personal and professional growth of Person with disabilities as individuals.
 Although factors like historical neglect, social attitudes, culture, etc. can be common between Person with disabilities and backward classes, yet they cannot be termed as equal.Copyright 2022 – Helpline Law

 Central Excise duty is an indirect tax levied on goods manufactured in India.
 Excisa

 Emerged successfully as one of the ancient judicial systems in the world, the Indian Legal Sys